Mohammed-Musab/Lazy-Data-Cleaner/README.md

 # Lazy Data Cleaner

-**Lazy Data Cleaner** is a simple dataset cleaning tool designed to help preprocess datasets with accuracy and efficiency.
-It focuses on ease of use and quick setup, making basic dataset cleaning accessible even for beginners.
+**Lazy Data Cleaner** is a simple data cleaning tool designed to help preprocess datasets with accuracy and efficiency.
+It focuses on ease of use and quick setup, making basic data cleaning accessible even for beginners.

-**Currently,** the program supports cleaning `.csv` datasets only,
+**Currently,** the program supports cleaning `.csv` datasets only.

-`.xlxs` support is planned.

 # REQUIREMENTS